hjelev/rpi-mqtt-monitor/README.md

 | Raspberry Pi | `vcgencmd display_power 1/0` |
 | GNOME / generic Wayland | `ddcutil` (DDC/CI, hardware level) |

 GNOME and most non-wlroots Wayland compositors expose no CLI to force monitors off, so external monitors are controlled over **DDC/CI** with `ddcutil`.
-One-time setup:
+When you enable display control during `install.sh`, the installer detects your backend and offers to perform this setup for you.
+To do it manually:

 ```bash
 sudo apt install ddcutil